frc-5160-the-chargers/5160-docs/docs/software/command-based-programming/chargerrobot.md

     ChargerRobot.runPeriodicAtPeriod(0.01.seconds) {
         // This block of code will run periodically
         // at the specified period.
-        // This allows for code to run at a higher frequency than then normal loop.
+        // This allows for code to run at a higher(or lower rate) than then normal loop.
     }
 }
 ```